Press

 The point of this example is not whether or not we agree with it.
 Instead, it illustrates the ability to transcend beyond the nitty-gritty of day-to-day hang ups and even suggests a long term way out, about which one certainly can quibble.

-A news source that routinely produces thoughtful perspectives that put events in large time frames could be something that is worth paying for.
+A news source that routinely produces thoughtful perspectives that put events in large time frames could be something that is worth paying for so that self-censorship can be avoided.

 References